-The 15 Oldest Universities in the World
+The 20 Oldest Universities in the World (with Pictures)

-Harvard University, 1636
+2. Harvard University, 1636

-The school was originally known as “New College,” but changed names when John Harvard left half of his money to the school’s library when he passed away.
+The school was initially known as “New College” but changed its name when John Harvard left half of his money in the school’s library when he passed away.
 Today, the college is most known for being the best institution to receive a degree in either medicine, law, or business.

-University of Perugia, 1308
+4. University of Perugia, 1308

-Sapienza University of Rome, 1303
+5. Sapienza University of Rome, 1303

 Founded in 1303 by Pope Boniface VIII, Sapienza University of Rome has been the school of the top Nobel laureates.
 Pope Boniface VIII created the school so that he could keep an eye on theological teachings as other universities in that period started to branch off and rebel.

-Complutense University of Madrid, 1293
+6. Complutense University of Madrid, 1293

 As one of the most reputable universities in Spain, the Complutense University of Madrid has had its fair share of famous alumni.
-People who attended the university include Queen Sofia of Spain, Saint Tomas de Villanueva, Albert Einstein, and founder of modern neuroscience, Santiago Ramón y Caja.
+People who attended the university include Queen Sofia of Spain, Saint Tomas de Villanueva, Albert Einstein, and the founder of modern neuroscience, Santiago Ramón y Caja.

-University of Coimbra, 1290
+7. University of Coimbra, 1290

-University of Macerata, 1290
+8. University of Macerata, 1290

 If you want to study humanities and social sciences overseas, travel to Italy and the University of Macerata.
 It is a small school and has many classes available in English.

-University of Valladolid, 1241
+9. University of Valladolid, 1241

-University of Siena, 1240
+10. University of Siena, 1240

-University of Naples Federico II, 1224
+12. University of Naples Federico II, 1224

-At the time the University of Naples Federico II was founded, the university was not connected to the Roman Catholic Church.
+When the University of Naples Federico II was founded, the university was not connected to the Roman Catholic Church.
 Today it is one of the oldest universities that is publicly funded.

-University of Padua, 1222
+13. University of Padua, 1222